 You can start the stimulation on a trigger from an external device, for example, a switch.
-You can use both trigger inputs that independently trigger the analog output channels that you have assigned to them.
+You can use the trigger input to trigger the analog output channels that you have assigned to it.
 The trigger works in a similar way as when you press the Start / Stop button.
-You can choose the action that will be taken when one of the channels that are assigned to the respective trigger input is still active.
+You can choose the action that will be taken when one of the channels that are assigned to the trigger input is still active.
 Either the stimulus protocols on the triggered channels are stopped or restarted; or the trigger event is ignored.
-There is also a separate Sync Out output for each Trigger In trigger input.
-You can assign the Sync Outs to the trigger inputs.
-The default settings define that Sync Out 1 is active when Trigger In 1 is triggered, and so on.
+You can assign the Sync Out to the trigger input.
+The default settings define that Sync Out is active when Trigger In is triggered.
 Please see chapter "Trigger Settings" for more details.